 Restaurants in Toronto

-As a starting point, travellers should remember that certain cuisines cluster in distinct areas: College Street, better known as Little Italy, is home to the city's best Italian restaurants and trattoria.
-For Greek food head to the Danforth area, while authentic Chinese joints are abundant in Chinatown.
-For a diverse selection of ethnic cuisine, check out King Street West, home to excellent Indian, Japanese and sushi restaurants, not to mention vibrant bars and nightclubs.
+As a starting point, travellers should remember that certain cuisines cluster in distinct areas.
+College Street, better known as Little Italy, is home to the city's best Italian restaurants and trattoria.
+The Danforth area serves up Greek food, while authentic Chinese establishments are abundant in Chinatown.
+Visitors should check out King Street West for excellent Indian, Japanese and sushi restaurants.

 Otherwise, Lai Wah Heen, Bangkok Garden, 360 and Canoe are among the titans of Toronto's restaurant scene, and are definitely worth visiting.
 Tips of 15 to 20 percent are expected for good service.
-City law requires all restaurants, bars and pubs to be smoke-free, so don't even think about lighting up.
+City law requires all restaurants, bars and pubs to be smoke-free.